willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

 The handler:

 - Reads the context (`ability_id`, `status`, `duration_ms`, etc.).
+- Optionally inspects a truncated view or log pointer for the tool's stdout (via `output_summary` or a repo-specific field) to derive basic quality metrics.
 - Appends a telemetry row to a log or updates a small JSON cache.
 - Returns a `HookResult` with only infra‑relevant fields (e.g. `usage_recorded: true`).